bkvarda/xtremlib/README.md

 - Some variable names have changed to be more consistent between functions
 - Some cmdlet names have changes to be more consistent with PowerShell nomenclature

-#### Upcoming changes
-- Functions/switches that allow you to more easily manage complex snapshot workflows (IE tracking Golds, 1st gens, 2nd gens, promoting to Gold)
-- Allowing for object piping between cmdlets

 #### Feedback
 - For feature request, please raise an issue